Soul Force in the Age of AI

 Format: Live, interactive cohort

-Apply to Register Below
+Apply to Register

 Please note that participants must purchase Breaking Bias prior to the first session.
 It can be found at any bookstore of your choice, including Amazon, Bookshop, or Barnes & Noble.
 The book will serve as our shared foundation.